For additional information, read the Nomination Form PDF

 [Buckingham County Location, VLR Listed: 10/14/1986; NRHP Listed: 4/27/1987]

-In 1996-97 the house was carefully dismantled and moved from its original site in Buckingham County to a similar rural site in southern Albemarle County where it was painstakingly reconstructed, reusing virtually all of its early fabric.
+In 1996-97 the house was carefully dismantled and moved from its original site in Buckingham County to a similar rural site in what is now the Southern Albemarle Rural Historic District, where it was painstakingly reconstructed, reusing virtually all of its early fabric.

 [Albemarle County Location, VLR Accepted: 12/7/2000; NRHP Accepted: 1/29/2001]

 NPS: National Park Service